sadayas/bikesharing/README.md

 # Bike Share Analysis

 ## Overview
 With the use of our tools, we are be able to analyze the bikeshare data within New York.
-The resulting dataframe will be used to create visualizations, in which show if the creation of a bikeshare program in Des Moines is a viable option.
+The resulting dataframe will be used to create visualizations, in which to show if the creation of a bikeshare program in Des Moines is a viable option.

 ## Result
 In our analysis, we can determine how bicycles can be a transportation option in Des Moines.
 In our following links and visualizations, we will show the data of a bike sharing program.